 Data destruction techniques vary depending on the type of data object being destroyed, whether it be whole subscriptions themselves, storage, virtual machines, or databases.
 In a multi-tenant environment such as Microsoft Azure, careful attention is taken to ensure that one customer’s data is not allowed to either “leak” into another customer’s data, or when a customer deletes data, no other customer (including, in most cases, the customer who once owned the data) can gain access to that deleted data.

-If a subscription is cancelled, all associated meta-data (including storage accounts) is held for a period before it is actually deleted in order to recover from accidental subscription cancellation.
-That suspension period is between 60 and 90 days.
-If a storage account is deleted within an existing subscription (or when a subscription deletion has reached its timeout), the storage account is not actually deleted for another two weeks (again, to prevent mistakes).
+If a subscription has expired or is terminated, all associated customer data (including storage accounts) is held for a period before it is actually deleted in order to recover from accidental subscription cancellation.
+That suspension period is 90 days.
+In no more than 180 days after expiration or termination, Microsoft will disable the account and delete customer data.
+If a storage account is terminated within an existing subscription (or when a subscription deletion has reached its timeout), the storage account is not actually deleted for another two weeks (again, to prevent mistakes).
 But once a storage account is finally deleted, or when blob or table data is deleted outside the context of a storage account deletion, the sectors on disk become immediately available for reuse.
 How long before they are actually overwritten varies, depending on the fullness and activity rate on the server, but is rarely more than two days.
 This is very different from the experience with a file deleted from a file system such as NTFS, where the space could be reallocated immediately, but in practice may linger for months.
 A property of log-structured file systems is that all unallocated sectors of the disk are overwritten routinely in the course of copying and compressing logs.

 Now when a user asks “Is my deleted data still recoverable from the disk?” it could mean one of two different things: